 But the new design was more than simply an aesthetically pleasing overhaul; it also improved the LS’s already slippery aerodynamics.
 Extensive time spent refining the shape in wind tunnels led to a drag coefficient value of 0.28 – the lowest of any production vehicle in Lexus’s most important market.
-Chiseled lines also allowed the corners of the car to be more clearly defined from the driver’s perspective, thereby assisting visibility during tight parking manoeuvers.
+Chiseled lines allowed the corners of the car to be more clearly defined from the driver’s perspective, thereby assisting visibility during tight parking manoeuvers.

-Widely acclaimed as one of the world’s finest engines, the 1UZ-FE 4.0-litre V8 was carried over into the second generation car but it benefited from extensive internal and ancillary improvements that reduced weight and friction and raised maximum power from 250 to 260bhp.
+Widely acclaimed as one of the world’s finest engines, the 1UZ-FE 4.0-litre V8 was carried over into the second-generation car.
+But it benefited from extensive internal and ancillary improvements that reduced weight and friction and raised maximum power from 250 to 260bhp.
 Allied to the same four-speed automatic gearbox (modified with a more efficient torque converter, revised gearing and a gated shift lever), these measures endowed the new LS 400 with the highest power-to-weight ratio, the fastest acceleration and most efficient fuel consumption figures in its class.

 But perhaps the single most important reason for the introduction of the second-generation LS was to improve the interior accommodation.

 In fact, no item that could be touched, viewed or appreciated by other means escaped attention.
-The pulls inside the armrests of the doors were treated to an especially soft, tactile leather; and the hydraulically-damped cup holders, ashtray and coin holder doors were designed to open at the same consistent rate.
+The pulls inside the armrests of the doors were treated to an especially soft, tactile leather; and the hydraulically-damped cup holders, ashtray and coin holder flaps were designed to open at the same consistent rate.
 Most impressively, the car’s construction and the mounting of various components were modified so that the sound frequencies they produced while the car was moving didn’t interfere with sound frequencies produced by human speech.

 New LS was also the first production car to introduce a patented collapsible steering column that featured a corrugated shaft coupling that absorbed both primary and secondary impacts.
-Even the front seat belt anchors were recessed to avoid causing injury and the rear coat hooks were designed to retract in the event of an accident.
+Even the front seat belt anchors were recessed to avoid causing injury and the rear coat hooks designed to retract in the event of an accident.